Skip to main content

 Frequently asked questions

-If the subscription lapses and Leave a Legacy was not purchased for a release, DistroKid sends takedown requests to streaming services including Spotify.
-The music is removed from Spotify and all other platforms.
-Royalties earned before removal are still owed to the artist, but streaming services report earnings 1-2 months after the streaming period, so there may be a delay before final earnings appear.
+If the subscription lapses and Leave a Legacy was not added to a release, DistroKid sends takedown requests to Spotify and all other streaming partners and the release is removed.
+Royalties earned before removal are still owed to the artist and accrue in the DistroKid Bank, but services report earnings 1-2 months in arrears so there is a delay before the final earnings appear.
+The estate should withdraw any remaining balance after the final reports come in.

 Sources